Anna Luna (TV series)

-Anna Luna was an afternoon Philippine soap opera which aired on ABS-CBN from November 27, 1989 to September 30, 1994.
-The series was the longest Philippine drama series on ABS-CBN until 2022 when FPJ's Ang Probinsyano surpassed it.
-Anna Luna was transferred to RPN from October 3, 1994 to September 29, 1995.
+Anna Luna is a Philippine television drama broadcast by ABS-CBN and RPN.
+Starring Margarita Fuentes, Ricky Belmonte and Melissa Mendez, it aired from November 27, 1989 to September 29, 1995.
 Anna Luna made a comeback during the glory days of Philippine drama and became a contemporary for some other series like Mara Clara, Agila and Valiente.

 Plot

 Separated from her mother after an accident at sea, Anna Luna is forced to live in the city with her estranged grandmother, Doña Martina Dominguez.

 Anna Luna is unwanted in the Dominguez mansion.
 To the old woman, she is a constant reminder of her daughter's disobedience by marrying a poor man.
 To a greedy aunt and an irksome cousin, she is a threat to the inheritance.